top of page

 Eligibility: High school seniors at least 16 years of age

-All of the NSA internships, scholarships and co-ops are paid, with the salary based on education level.
-Their summer program is called the Gifted and Talented Language Program.
+NSA's summer program is called the Gifted and Talented Language Program.
 This program requires applicants to come to the internship with aptitude in Chinese, Russian, Korean, Farsi, or Arabic.
-Students should expect to spend a lot of time working with their foreign language and gaining valuable work experience.
+You will spend a lot of time working with your foreign language and gaining work experience.
+These internships are more work focused than academic, and you will be expected to come to have aptitude in your field.
+This program is a good fit for students interested in government work who can work independently.

 Subject areas: Biomedical research